 Step 2: Outline Engagement Activities The next step consisted of establishing the method of engagement.
 South Dakota planned outreach to span across the State and input and feedback could be collected in a variety of ways.
 The State developed a list of activities ranging from social media updates that would inform the public, to more involved activities, like one-on-one meetings and the first annual South Dakota Broadband Summit.
 Having several modes of engagement allowed representatives to participate at a level that accommodates one's availability.
+It also allowed covered populations or organizations representing them multiple avenues to engage with the State whether that be more passively on their own time by commenting on the Plan, or actively engaging with them during a sit-down meeting.
+Continuing to provide options such as virtual capabilities or physical materials will be a focus moving forward to hopefully bring in even more engagement from covered populations.

 In addition, the State was intentional in respecting participants' time.
 The State built on existing events to maximize the audience for outreach.
 For example, South Dakota's Workforce Innovation and Opportunity Act partners convened in May, and the broadband team was invited to facilitate discussions about digital opportunity.
-This was a terrific opportunity to collaborate with stakeholders, who have already dedicated time to gathering and could provide perspective on workforce, adult education, industry, etc.
+This was a terrific opportunity to collaborate with stakeholders who have already dedicated time to gathering and could provide perspective on workforce, adult education, industry, etc.